masak/strangelyconsistent-blog-posts/send-more-money-in-perl6.markdown

         }
     }

 This takes about 26 minutes to run on my laptop.
 I despaired at this &mdash; the original Haskell version finishes in less than a second &mdash; but then I wrote an equivalent Perl 5 version, and it took 8 minutes.
-Paradoxically, that still made me feel less bad about Perl 6's performance. ("Wow, we're within an order of magnitude of Perl 5!")
+Paradoxically, that somehow made me feel less bad about Perl 6's performance. ("Wow, we're within an order of magnitude of Perl 5!")

 ## Version B: iteration